MaryHuts/tachomaster-privacy-policy/README.md

 Personal Data:

-Since we do not collect or store personal data on our own servers, we cannot manually delete any user data.
-However, any data processed by third-party services (like Google Play Services, Lovable) is managed according to their respective privacy policies, which provide users with tools to manage or delete their information.
+We do not directly collect, store, or sell any personal data (such as names or email addresses) on our own servers.
+If you wish to request the deletion of any data processed by third-party services, you may do so through your Google Account settings or by contacting the service providers directly.
+As the developer, I do not have access to or control over this data.

 Simulation Data:

-Data related to simulated driving times and rest periods are processed via **Lovable / Supabase**.
-This data is temporary and non-identifiable.
+The app is developed using Lovable and may use Supabase to process simulation-based inputs (e.g., driving times).
+This data is used solely for the functionality of the simulation.
+Technical diagnostic data (crash logs, performance stats) may be automatically collected by Google Play Services to ensure app stability.

 Third-Party Services: